Voter Registration Requirements

 Registering to vote is a legal requirement to vote in Iowa.
 To register a person must:

-- be at least 17 1/2 years old by Election Day
+- be at least 17 years old and 18 years old on Election Day

 - be a United States citizen